dannycab/phy481msu/index.md

 | Homework   |   | Due Fri at start of class |              40% |

-**Clickers and online participation:** These activities are pure extra
-credit: they REDUCE total midterm weights up to 10% of exam total (i.e.
-7% of your grade).
+**Clickers:** Clickers are pure extra credit: they REDUCE total midterm weights up to 10% of exam total.
+That is, the total number of clicker questions you answer divided by the total number of questions given is the fraction of the 10% reduction you will receive.
+For example, let's assume you answer 90% of the clicker questions over the course of the semester then your two midterm exams count for 36.4% of your grade instead of 40%.

 **Exams:** There are no makeups.
 You may not miss any exam except for reasons beyond your control, approved by Prof. Caballero (usually a